Career

-The career is an individual's metaphorical "journey" through learning, work and other aspects of life.
+A career is an individual's metaphorical "journey" through learning, work and other aspects of life.
 There are a number of ways to define career and the term is used in a variety of ways.

 Definitions

-The Oxford English Dictionary defines the word "career" as a person's "course or progress through life (or a distinct portion of life)".
+The Oxford English Dictionary defines "career" as a person's "course or progress through life (or a distinct portion of life)".
 This definition relates "career" to a range of aspects of an individual's life, learning, and work.
 "Career" is also frequently understood to relate to the working aspects of an individual's life - as in "career woman", for example.
-A third way in which the term "career" is used describes an occupation or a profession that usually involves special training or formal education, considered to be a person's lifework.
+A third way in which the term "career" is used describes an occupation or a profession that usually involves specific training and/or formal education, considered to be a person's lifework.
 In this case "a career" is seen as a sequence of related jobs, usually pursued within a single industry or sector: one can speak for example of "a career in education", of "a criminal career" or of "a career in the building trade".
 A career has been defined by organizational behavior researchers as "an individual's work-related and other relevant experiences, both inside and outside of organizations, that form a unique pattern over the individual's life span."